Ramanpreet06coder/Ramanpreet06coder.github.io/README.md

 |15-07-2024|Dr.Ravinder Singh|Dr.Ravinder Singh who is Assistant Professor- Physics deliver session on github and how to generate ID on Github with vital technology skills.
 |Dr.Pyare Lal( MCH Paediatric Surgery ) motivational and inspiration speech and encourage the student face the challenging in life with confidence.
 |Mr. Sony Goyal (Founder-MissionCAT) provide the guidance to student regarding achiving future goals and offering practical the direction to our student.
-|Mr.Pancham (ME Student of 4 year) give their session on non-vrbal commmunication and motorcycle club with way of learning and engagement.
+|Mr.Pancham (ME Student of 4 year) give their session on non-varbal commmunication and motorcycle club with way of learning and engagement.
 |16-07-2024|Professor Harjot Kaur Gill  and Professor Rupinder Kaur told the student about the facilities and academic culuture of
 IT Department.Apart of it,they got tour of the wholw department such as hardware and software lab.
 |17-07-2024|Proffessor Rishi Kapoor |Class of UHV (Unverisal Human Value )  Professor Kapoor explained with  contain example about human value, self exploring